Get

 While you can, technically, teach a dog to lie down before they know how to sit, this process is more challenging.
 Plus, the sit command is used as the starting point for several other commands, too.
 It makes sense to teach your dog the sit command first for this reason.

-3. Lure them Down
+3. Lure Them Down

 After putting your dog in the sit position, gently hold the treat in front of their nose.
 Don’t put it so close that they reach out to grab it, but they should absolutely know where the treat is.
-Next, move the treat towards the floor slowly.
+Next, move the treat toward the floor slowly.
 Once you reach the floor, make sure your dog has enough room to actually lay down.
 It shouldn’t be right between their front paws, for instance.

 Your dog should follow the treat with their eyes and nose.
 In a perfect world, every dog would lie down once the treat hits the floor.
 However, this typically isn’t what we experience, especially the first time you practice it.